Donald Trump & Joe Biden Seemingly Agree On The Future Of Police Funding

 — Kayleigh McEnany (@PressSec) June 9, 2020

-According to another report by The Hill, Andrew Bates, a spokesperson from the Biden campaign “As his criminal justice proposal made clear months ago, Vice President Biden does not believe that police should be defunded.”
+“As his criminal justice proposal made clear months ago, Vice President Biden does not believe that police should be defunded,” said Andrew Bates, a spokesperson from the Biden campaign, according to another report by The Hill.

 “He hears and shares the deep grief and frustration of those calling out for change, and is driven to ensure that justice is done and that we put a stop to this terrible pain.”